michael-christen/toolbox/README.md

 - https://docs.platformio.org/ play with / utilize bazel rules
 - make my own custom bazel "workspace?" for new rules
 - lots of good documentation
+- specify .bazelrc, .bazelversion
+- cancel actions if other is going on
+- setup bazel remote caching

 ### Personal
 - switch to ubuntu